-It’s not practical to expect yourself to stay in control of your emotions all the time and it’s inevitable that your daughter will push your buttons occasionally.
+It’s not practical to expect yourself to stay in control of your emotions all the time.
+Your daughter will inevitably push your buttons occasionally.

 Kids have a good handle on making you angry, don’t they?

 So, don’t be too hard on yourself.
-Just remember that you’re shaping her personality with all of your words and actions.
+Remember that you’re shaping her personality with your words and actions.

 So, whatever you say or imply, let your child know that you’re coming from a place of love, and she’ll turn out just fine.